NHAS/wag/README.md

 `NAT`: Turn on or off masquerading
 `ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp", "100-200/udp" ]
 `CheckUpdates`: If enabled (off by default) the management UI will show an alert if a new version of wag is available.
 This talks to `api.github.com`
-`MFATemplatesDirectory`: A string path option, when set templates will be queried from disk rather than the embedded copies.
-Allows you to customise the MFA registration, entry, and success pages, allows custom `js` and `css` in the `MFATemplatesDirectory /custom/` directory

-`DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
 `Acls`: Defines the `Groups` and `Policies` that restrict routes, this is **only respected on first run**, use the web UI to edit them during runtime.
 `Policies`: A map of group or user names to policy objects which contain the wag firewall & route capture rules.
 The most specific match governs the type of access a user has to a route, e.g if you have a `/16` defined as MFA, but one ip address in that range as allow that is `/32` then the `/32` will take precedence over the `/16`
 `Policies.<policy name>.Mfa`: The routes and services that require Mfa to access